LB--/utf/README.md

 Sure!
 After 63 bits, you'll start to use more than one code unit per code point.
 To really take advantage of this, though, you will want to use a custom unsigned numeric type, most likely from the C++ bignum library of your choice.
-Just make sure they type you use overloads the proper C++ operators.
+Just make sure the type you use overloads the proper C++ operators.

 ### UTF-128, UTF-256, UTF-512, UTF-1024, etc
 Sure, I guess?
 Does your compiler even have any primitive integer types that large?
-Code point types have to be primitive integer types so that they can be passed to [`std::make_unsigned`](http://en.cppreference.com/w/cpp/types/make_unsigned), though I guess you could throw conformance out the window and specialize `std::make_unsigned` on your own types.
+Code point types have to be primitive integer types so that they can be passed to [`std::make_unsigned`](http://en.cppreference.com/w/cpp/types/make_unsigned), though I guess you could defenestrate conformance and specialize `std::make_unsigned` on your own types.
 If your compiler has primitive integer types that large or you want to break conformance, go for it.
 It _should_ work as long as `sizeof(your_type)` is correct.
 I think.